cloudis-dev/streamed-items-state-management/README.md

 This example is using just a single stream for receiving products (the stream is using mocked data and sending price updates to products with some delays).

+In case we need to paginate the data, then the change is really similar to the current single stream (single page) example.
+The `ProductsStateNotifier` would just need to inherit from the `PagedStreamsItemsStateNotifier` instead of the `SingleStreamItemsStateNotifier`.

 ## TODO
 - remove cloud firestore dependency (it is used only for the `DocumentChangeType` enum)